 .
 The function car::linearHypothesis()

-carries out the multivariate test that these are all zero.
+carries out the multivariate test that this difference is zero.
 This is a 1 df test, so all four test statistics produce the same \(F\) and \(p\)-values.

 coef(parenting.mlm)["group1",]